PACKED-vzw/CultURIze-Back-End-Docker/README.md

 5. Start the docker containers with `docker-compose up -d`

-6. Configure your Apache/Nginx to redirect a webhook url to the localhost:8000
+6. Configure your Apache/Nginx to redirect a webhook url to the localhost:8000 and configure all traffic which is not /github/ towards our new redirection file uploaded from github.

 For Nginx:
-Make a new configuration file in `/etc/nginx/conf.d/` and name it culturize.conf with these contents
+Make a new configuration file in `/etc/nginx/sites-available/` and name it culturize.conf with these contents

 ```
 server {